sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_05.rst

 an error rate equal to *p*, then it is okay to reject the null hypothesis in favour of your preferred alternative.

 In effect, *p* is a summary of all the possible hypothesis tests that you could have run, taken across all possible α values.
 And as a consequence it has the effect of “softening” our decision process.
-For those tests in which *p* ≤ α you would have rejected the null hypothesis, whereas for those tests in which *p* > α you would have retained the null.
-In my ESP study I obtained *X* = 62 and as a consequence I have ended up with *p* = 0.021.
+For those tests in which *p* ≤ α you would have rejected the null hypothesis, whereas for those tests in which *p* > α you would have retained the null hypothesis.
+In my ESP study, I obtained *X* = 62 and as a consequence I have ended up with *p* = 0.021.
 So the error rate I have to tolerate is 2.1\%.
 In contrast, suppose my experiment had yielded *X* = 97.
 What happens to my *p*-value now?
 This time it is shrunk to *p* = 1.36 · 10\ :sup:`25`, which is a tiny, tiny\ [#]_ Type I error rate.
 For this second case I would be able to reject the null hypothesis with a lot more confidence, because I only have to be “willing” to tolerate a type I error rate of about 1 in 10 trillion trillion in order to justify my decision to reject.

 The probability of extreme data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second definition of the *p*-value comes from Sir Ronald
+The second definition of the *p*-value comes from Sir Ronald Fisher, and it is
-Fisher, and it is actually this one that you tend to see in most
+actually this one that you tend to see in most introductory statistics
-introductory statistics textbooks.
-Notice how, when I constructed the
-critical region, it corresponded to the *tails* (i.e., extreme values)
+textbooks.
+Notice how, when I constructed the critical region, it corresponded
-of the sampling distribution?
-That is not a coincidence, almost all
+to the *tails* (i.e., extreme values) of the sampling distribution?
+That is not
-“good” tests have this characteristic (good in the sense of minimising
+a coincidence, almost all “good” tests have this characteristic (good in the
-our type II error rate, β).
+sense of minimising our type II error rate, β).
 The reason for that is that a
-good critical region almost always corresponds to those values of the
+good critical region almost always corresponds to those values of the test
-test statistic that are least likely to be observed if the null
+statistic that are least likely to be observed if the null hypothesis is true.
-hypothesis is true.
-If this rule is true, then we can define the
-*p*-value as the probability that we would have observed a test
+If this rule is true, then we can define the *p*-value as the probability that
-statistic that is at least as extreme as the one we actually did get.
-In
+we would have observed a test statistic that is at least as extreme as the one
-other words, if the data are extremely implausible according to the null
+we actually did get.
+In other words, if the data are extremely implausible
-hypothesis, then the null hypothesis is probably wrong.
+according to the null hypothesis, then the null hypothesis is probably wrong.

 A common mistake
 ~~~~~~~~~~~~~~~~

 Okay, so you can see that there are two rather different but legitimate ways to interpret the *p*-value, one based on Neyman’s approach to hypothesis testing and the other based on Fisher’s.
 Unfortunately, there is a third explanation that people sometimes give, especially when they are first learning statistics, and it is *absolutely and completely wrong*.
 This mistaken approach is to refer to the *p*-value as “the probability that the null hypothesis is true”.
 It is an intuitively appealing way to think, but it is wrong in two key respects.
 First, null hypothesis testing is a frequentist tool and the frequentist approach to probability does *not* allow you to assign probabilities to the null hypothesis.
 According to this view of probability, the null hypothesis is either true or it is not, it cannot have a “5\% chance” of being true.
-Second, even within the Bayesian approach, which does let you assign probabilities to hypotheses, the *p*-value would not correspond to the probability that the null is true.
+Second, even within the Bayesian approach, which does let you assign probabilities to hypotheses, the *p*-value would not correspond to the probability that the null hypothesis is true.
 This interpretation is entirely inconsistent with the mathematics of how the *p*-value is calculated.
 Put bluntly, despite the intuitive appeal of thinking this way, there is no justification for interpreting a *p*-value this way.
 Never do it.

 ------